Introducing: The Periodic Table for Spatial Analysis

 7. Geometry Shape [GS] – Computes the geometric shape of an object.
 (Compactness, perimeter/area ratio, rectangular fit).

 8. Table Tools [TB] – Performs table functions for storing attribute data (Add field, create domains, reorder fields)

 9. Add XY Coordinates [XY] – Converts a table of XY coordinates (latitude/longitude) into a layer with a defined coordinate system.
 (Add lat/long coordinates)

-10. Calculate Geometry [CG] – Computes the geometric measurements length in the attribute table of vector features.
+10. Calculate Geometry [CG] – Computes the length of the geometric measurements in the attribute table of vector features.
 (Calculate length/area)

 11. Join Table [JT] – Appends the attribute columns from one table into another table based on matching record keys.
 (1:1, 1:M, M:N)

-12. Relate [RL] – Generates a temporary table that displays matching records that associates one or more matching records.
+12. Relate [RL] – Generates a temporary table that displays matching records that associate with one or more matching records.
 (Relate vs Join)